 Trees are captivating marvels of the natural world, so it’s no surprise that we choose to celebrate their beauty in our yards.
-But something we often don’t consider is that trees, just like any other plant, require special care to thrive.
+But something we often don’t consider is that trees, just like any other plant, can become unhealthy if not taken care of properly, and require special care to thrive.
 So, understanding the best ways to maintain the health of your trees will allow you to keep celebrating these evergreen wonders.

 Pick a Good Planting Location

 Ensuring that your trees stay healthy starts when you select one at the nursery.
 You’ll want to do a little research before you buy so that you can figure out which trees have the best chance of thriving in your environment.
-Next, it’s wise to assess your yard.
+Next, it’s wise to assess your yard as there are a few things to consider when deciding where to plant your tree.
 You’ll want to look for spots that align well with your chosen tree’s need for sunlight, type of soil, and anything else that might contribute to healthy growth.

 Just like any other plant, trees need two primary things to survive: sunlight and water.
 So, one of the best ways to maintain the health of your trees is to water them regularly.
 As a general rule, mature trees usually require an inch of water a week, while adolescent trees will need 4 to 10 gallons, depending on the species.
 You’ll also want to be careful not to over or underwater, as this can lead to root complications and susceptibility to certain kinds of diseases that could impact the life of your trees.